 location (toward the end of the file), precede the search pattern

-with a slash (/) character, and
+with a slash (/

 type another to end the pattern.
 So if you want to move forward